No nurse or caregiver expects to be confronted by an angry patient, but it happens more often than not.

 If they continue talking, listen carefully to what is causing the anger.

-Talking with them is one way that you can diffuse the anger.
+Talking with them is one way you can diffuse the anger.

 4. Be Understanding